Motorcycle Accidents vs. Car Accidents

 • Studies show that as many as 75 percent of car accident injury victims still have symptoms as long as 6 months after the crash

-• According to a National Highway Traffic Administration study, approximately 28 percent of occupants in motor vehicle accidents suffer minor to moderate injuries and about 6 percent sustain severe or fatal injuries
+• According to a National Highway Traffic Administration study, approximately 28 percent of occupants in motor vehicle accidents suffer minor to moderate injuries, and about 6 percent sustain severe or fatal injuries

-Motorcycle Accident Safety Tips
+Motorcycle Rider Safety Tips

 Tips for staying safe include: